 Now add the following code as the body of the function button1_Click.

-if(Double.TryParse(textBox1.Text, System.Globalization.NumberStyles.Any, null,
+if(Double.TryParse(textBox1.Text, System.Globalization.NumberStyles.Any, null, out v))

 textBox2.Text = Project1.Process(v).ToString();

 Project1.Process has not been written yet so the code will not compile.